Wealthify doesn't support your browser

 Reading time: 5 mins

-Toys aren’t generally considered sound investments – particularly given the way some kids treat them – but if you can get your hands on the right ones and keep them in perfect condition, with a bit of luck, they might make you eye-watering returns that far exceed their original purchase price.
+Toys aren’t generally considered sound investments – particularly given the way some kids treat them – but if you can get your hands on the right ones and manage to keep them in perfect condition, with a bit of luck, they could just get you eye-watering returns that far exceed their original purchase price.

-To get you into the Christmas spirit, we’ve taken a look at a few of the pocket money purchases from the past that have sold for outrageous sums of money, and some so-called collectibles that became worthless clutter.
+So, we’ve done some research into a few of the pocket money purchases from the past that have sold for outrageous sums of money, and some so-called 'collectibles' that became worthless clutter.

 Comic books